oswg/akasha/README.md

 # Akasha

 Akasha is a unified repository of all channelling in the lineage of the Confederation of Planets in Service to the One Infinite Creator.
+It is maintained by the Council for Social Memory, a non-profit organization facilitating and protecting the vibration of service-to-others

 ## How it is organized